-The vacuum system is divided into four primary sections, as illustrated in Fig. \ref{fig:vac}.
-Two compact 2D-MOT source chambers are utilized for transverse cooling and for generating high-flux slowed atomic beams.
+Our setup utilizes a compact Zeeman slower combined with a 2D-MOT for $^{23}$Na atoms \cite{lamporesi_na2dmot_2013} and a newly designed modular 2D$^{+}$-MOT for $^{87}$Rb atoms \cite{dieckmann_2dmot_1998}, both employing permanent magnets to provide high-flux slowed atomic beams, as illustrated in Fig. \ref{fig:vac}.
 Centered between these sources is an octagon 3D-MOT chamber, featuring CF100 re-entrant windows for the installation of high-gradient magnetic coils.
-To maximize effective pumping speed and maintain ultra-high vacuum (UHV), a CF100 pumping tube is directly welded onto the octagon, with a getter pump mounted.
-This 3D-MOT chamber serves as the primary stage for capturing laser-cooled atoms, performing molasses cooling, and carrying out forced evaporation within a magnetic trap.
-To ensure UHV in the 3D-MOT region, the 2D source chambers are connected via differential tubes, bellows, and CF16 all-metal, non-magnetic gate valves.
+To maximize pumping speed and maintain ultra-high vacuum (UHV), a CF100 pumping tube is welded directly to the octagon, with a getter pump mounted.
+This 3D-MOT chamber serves as the primary stage for capturing laser-cooled atoms, performing molasses cooling, and implementing forced evaporation within a magnetic trap.
+As the discussion of these procedures has already been covered in many studies, the details of the designs and parameters are provided in the Appendix.
+Most vacuum components were manufactured from non-magnetic TC4 titanium alloy, except for a few commercial parts (e.g., pumps and valves) made of stainless steel, thereby significantly suppressing eddy-current effects during high-magnetic-field switching off.
+With the large fluxes of both atom species, we are able to optimally load up to $2\times 10^9$ $^{87}$Rb atoms and $1\times10^{9}$ $^{23}$Na atoms per second in the 3D-MOT.
+Enabled by the large atom number of both species, we used a single frequency-swept RF signal to simultaneously evaporate atoms of both species in the magnetic trap (see more details in Appendix \ref{app-evaporation}).